The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Introduction

-The analogs of 1) and 2) are well investigated in the linear case cf. \citep{Lindeberg1994, WeickertIshikawaAtuschi1999}.
-This result also complements numerous linear scale-space axiomatics for images that have attempted to establish uniqueness of the Gaussian kernel; see e.g. \cite{WeickertIshikawaAtuschi1999} for an overview.
-However, it should be noted that a justification of Gaussian smoothing via a variation diminishing axiom is only possible for 1-D signals, cf. \citep{BWBD86}.
-It is well-known that for 2-D images, Gaussian convolution can create new extrema; see \citep{Lindeberg1994}.
+The analogs of (1) and (2) are well investigated in the linear case (cf. Lindeberg \cite{Lindeberg1994}, Weickert \textit{et al.} \cite {WeickertIshikawaAtuschi1999}).
+This result also complements numerous linear scale-space axiomatics for images that have attempted to establish uniqueness of the Gaussian kernel; see, for example, Weickert \textit{et al.}~\cite {WeickertIshikawaAtuschi1999} for an overview.
+However, it should be noted that a justification of Gaussian smoothing via a variation diminishing axiom is only possible for 1-D signals (cf. Babaud \textit{et~al.} \cite {BWBD86}).
+It is well known that for 2-D images, Gaussian convolution can create new extrema (see Lindeberg \cite{Lindeberg1994}).
 To avoid this, one has to consider scale-spaces based on nonlinear partial differential equations such as mean curvature motion or the affine morphological scale-space.
-For more details we refer to \cite{AGLM93}.
-In contrast to the euclidean case, circular scale spaces have hardly been considered so far.
-Notable exceptions are a periodic scale-space filtering by \cite{WGS91} and a feature extraction study by \cite{BDMS04}.
+For more details, we refer to Alvarez \textit{et~al.} \cite{AGLM93}.
+In contrast to the Euclidean case, circular scale spaces have hardly been considered so far.
+Notable exceptions are a periodic scale-space filtering by Wada \textit{et al.} \cite{WGS91} and a feature extraction study by Briggs \textit{et~al.} \cite{BDMS04}.
 However, there is no axiomatic foundation of circular scale-spaces in terms of a variation diminishing property.
-We will show in the following that on the circle the situation is indeed peculiar and e.g. causality is fully equivalent to the circular diminishing property.
+We will show in the following that on the circle the situation is indeed peculiar and, for example, causality is fully equivalent to the circular diminishing property.
 In summary, as a byproduct of this paper, the circular case fills a gap of classical scale space axiomatics.

-\paragraph{Statistical guarantees.} Concerning 3) above we find for the SiZer based on wrapped Gaussians, that the probability of overestimating the true number of modes on \emph{any} scale can be bounded by some small number $\alpha$, say, while the probability of underestimating the true number goes to zero for any fixed bandwidth as the sample size goes to infinity.
+\textit{Statistical guarantees.} Concerning (3) above, we find for the SiZer based on wrapped Gaussians that the probability of overestimating the true number of modes on \emph {any} scale can be bounded by some small number $\alpha$, say, while the probability of underestimating the true number goes to zero for any fixed bandwidth as the sample size goes to infinity.
 Causality as in (\ref{var-dimi-intro:def}) ensures that, if we find significant evidence for, say, $k$ circular modes in the smoothed density, we automatically have significant evidence that there are also at least $k$ modes in the true density.